-We are pleased to report strong results for the first quarter of 2005, which was highlighted by:
+We are pleased to report strong results for the second quarter of 2005, which was highlighted by:

-- - Our growth in sales to the site-built construction, industrial, and manufactured housing markets.
-Our unit sales to the do-it-yourself/retail (DIY/retail) market declined due to our sales strategy with our largest customer and efforts to diversify our customer base, combined with a delayed spring in the Northeast and Midwest. - Higher lumber prices which elevated our sales dollars and required a greater investment in working capital.
-Our sales increased 15% for the quarter, and we estimate that 6% of this increase was due to higher lumber prices. - - A 66% increase in net earnings for the quarter which surpassed our 9% increase in unit sales.
-Our enhanced profitability was primarily due to the down-sizing of one of our Western framing operations, improved gross margins on certain product lines due to cost reductions, and a gain on the sale of our Stockton, CA, plant. - Improved cash flows from operating activities and a decrease in our leverage ratio due, in part, to an increase in our sale of receivables program.
+- - Our significant growth in unit sales to the site-built construction, industrial, and manufactured housing markets.
+Our unit sales to the do-it-yourself/retail (DIY/retail) market declined due to our sales strategy with our largest customer and efforts to diversify our customer base. - - A 15.4% increase in net earnings for the quarter which surpassed our 5% increase in unit sales.
+Our enhanced profitability was primarily due to the down-sizing of one of our Western framing operations and increased sales of higher margin value-added products. - - Improved cash flows from operating activities due, in part, to an increase in our sale of receivables program and improvements in our receivables cycle. - - We acquired the assets and assumed certain liabilities of Maine Ornamental in June 2005 for \$8.5 million. - - A decrease in our leverage ratio to 36.8% at the end of June 2005 from 46.5% last year as a result of strong cash flows and working capital management.